Preference-Based Optimisation for Integrated Design and Group Decision-Making

-where the performance functions respectively capture project duration, installation cost, fleet utilisation, and vessel-related emissions.
-Time-dependence is included only where relevant, reflecting that fleet utilisation is evaluated independently of project duration, while the remaining performance functions depend on operational time.

-The project is evaluated using four performance functions, denoted $f_1$ through $f_4$.
-The project duration performance function $f_1(x_{1..3}, \mathbf{y}, t)$ determines the total installation time in days as a function of the selected vessel types and quantities, with the overall duration emerging from a discrete event simulation (DES) that captures installation rates, deck capacities, and anchor reloading operations.
-The installation cost performance function $f_2(x_{1..5}, \mathbf{y}, t_{\text{vessel}}(x_{1..3}))$ calculates the total project cost by combining anchor manufacturing costs (Capex) and time-dependent vessel day rates (Opex), where vessel operating times are obtained from the DES.
-The fleet utilisation performance function $f_3(x_{1..3}, \mathbf{y})$ evaluates the strategic suitability of the selected vessels by quantifying the combined probability that they could have been more effectively deployed on alternative projects, independent of time.
-Finally, the vessel emissions performance function $f_4(x_{1..3}, \mathbf{y}, t_{\text{vessel}}(x_{1..3}))$ measures the total project-related CO$_2$ emissions by summing the time-dependent emissions of all selected vessels, with operational durations obtained from the DES.
+\author{ A.R.M.
+Wolfert\ where the performance functions of interest respectively capture project duration (make-span) $f_1(\mathbf{x})$, installation cost $f_2(\mathbf{x},\mathbf{y})$, fleet utilisation $f_3(\mathbf{x})$, and vessel-related emissions $f_4(\mathbf{x},\mathbf{y})$.
+The project duration function $f_1$ is evaluated using a discrete-event simulation (DES), which determines the total installation time based on vessel types, installation rates, deck capacities, and anchor reloading operations.
+The cost function $f_2$ combines anchor manufacturing costs (Capex) with time-dependent vessel operating costs (Opex), where vessel operating times are obtained from the DES.
+The fleet utilisation function $f_3$ captures the strategic suitability of the selected vessels by quantifying the combined opportunity cost associated with deploying the selected vessels to the project rather than elsewhere.
+The vessel emissions function $f_4$ accounts for total project-related emissions by aggregating vessel-specific emission rates over their operational durations, as determined by the DES.
+The DES provides vessel operating times $t_i(\mathbf{x})$, which are used in $f_1$, $f_2$, and $f_4$.
+Temporal dynamics such as sailing times, installation sequencing, and vessel utilisation are therefore embedded implicitly within the performance functions, in particular in $f_1(\mathbf{x})$, $f_2(\mathbf{x},\mathbf{y})$, and $f_4(\mathbf{x},\mathbf{y})$.